 The Pattersons also own Treo, a relatively new establishment combining a 1400 square foot art gallery with hand-crafted cocktails and culinary delights.

 According to historian Dr. Laura D. Kelley, the first recorded celebration of St. Patrick’s Day in New Orleans was in 1806, just two short years after the Louisiana Purchase.
 These days we’re still celebrating this most Irish of days in a variety of ways:

-Take a short walk from the front doors of Hotel Monteleone and you’ll be able to enjoy two French Quarter St. Patrick’s Day celebrations: Molly’s at the Market Irish Parade on Friday, March 11 at 6 p.m. or the Downtown Irish Club parade on Thursday, March 17 at 6 p.m.
+Take a short walk from the front doors of Hotel Monteleone and you’ll be able to enjoy two French Quarter St. Patrick’s Day celebrations: Molly’s at the Market Irish Parade or the Downtown Irish Club Parade, both on Friday, March 17 at 6:00 p.m.

-The Irish Channel neighborhood hosts its annual St. Patrick’s Day parade the following day on Saturday, March 12 at 1:00 p.m.
+The Irish Channel neighborhood hosts its annual St. Patrick’s Day Irish Channel Parade the prior weekend on Saturday, March 11 at 1:30 p.m.
 Expect to catch throws like any other New Orleans parade, but instead of Mardi Gras beads look out for cabbages, carrots, potatoes, or even a moon pie.
 Be sure to also check out the corresponding block parties at Tracey’s and Parasol’s.
-Both bars mark the occasion with day-long celebrations on Saturday, March 12 and again on Thursday, March 17.
+Both bars mark the occasion with day-long celebrations on Saturday, March 11 and again on Friday, March 17.